 These Dutch oven carnitas are easy to make and exceptionally flavorful.
-Slow braised with minimal ingredients, they are a healthier version of traditional fried carnitas.
-They’re great for tacos, atop your favorite salad or warm bowl dish, and this recipe for Dutch oven carnitas will soon become a household favorite!
+Slow braised with minimal ingredients, they are a bit of a healthier version of traditional fried carnitas.
+They’re great for carnitas tacos, atop your favorite salad or warm bowl dish, and in a burrito.
+This pork carnitas recipe will soon become a household favorite!

 My favorite taco spot in my hometown of Whittier, served up the crispiest pork carnitas.
 Authentic carnitas street tacos are always served inside two soft warm corn tortillas.
 This joint was so generous with their portions, I was able to easily divide up my pork into two separate tacos.